TenebrisNoctua/ServerAuthority/docs/examples/character.md

 ## The Design

-In a server-authoritative model, the same code must run on both the Server and the Client.
-This is how the client predicts what the server will do.
-To achieve this, we have two options: We can use `ModuleScript`s to do it in a modular way, or we can use the new `AuroraScript` object to do it all in one script architecture.
+We will create a simple character movement system, that will allow the player to move in any direction.
+To do this, we can use a multi-script architecture (the Modular Way), or a singular script architecture (the Behavior Way) to run our simulation code on both the Server and the Client.
+It is recommended that you use the modular way, as the behavior way is unstable and not finished yet.

 ## Default (Modular) Way